 Oswego's program offers a rich diversity of courses and extracurricular opportunities in intimate settings including big ideas and ambitions in small seminars and workshops, student writing projects for local business partners, film screenings, guest speakers, and performances from visiting writers and artists.

-Tailor your education to your interests.
-SUNY Oswego’s English MA program gives students the option to choose from one of three tracks of study.
+Our 30-credit program allows you to choose from one of three tracks of study to tailor your education to your interests.
 Depending on your professional goals, you can choose a teaching internship, independent study project to strengthen your knowledge of literature and language or a thesis.

 - ENG 502 - Theories of Teaching Composition, credit: 3